ayy-j/pogoDeets/API_REFERENCE.md

-# pogoDeets API Reference
+# pogo API Reference

 **Complete data reference for Pokémon GO game data scraped from LeekDuck**

-This document provides a comprehensive overview of all available data endpoints, their structures, and usage patterns for the pogoDeets API.
+This document provides a comprehensive overview of all available data endpoints, their structures, and usage patterns for the pogo API.

 ---